stormreply/storm-library-for-terraform/README.md

      workflow runs.

    The _Test_ workflow will take a few minutes to execute.
-If _Test_ passes with green lights all over, you successfully installed the SLT | Storm Library for Terraform!
+If _Test_ passes with green lights all over, you successfully installed the Storm Library for Terraform!

 ## Contribute